lvgl/lvgl/docs/libs/ffmpeg.rst

 See the examples below.

 :Note: FFmpeg extension doesn't use LVGL's file system.
 You can simply pass the path to the image or video as usual on your operating system or platform.

-.. _ffmpeg_example:

 Example
 -------

 .. include:: ../examples/libs/ffmpeg/index.rst

-.. _ffmpeg_api:

 API
 ---